carlosvmonzon/pyTIDES/README.md

 ```

 No C compiler is required for any of the above -- the whole Python-side integrator (including
 the Numba-accelerated path) is pure Python/JIT, with no build step.
-The original C library in
-`../C/` is vendored separately and isn't required to build, run, or test this package -- see
-[`docs/design-notes.md`](docs/design-notes.md) §1 for why it's here.

 ### Development